 Blood alcohol concentration of the other driver

 Duration of the recovery period

 The extent of damage to all cars involved in the crash

 Despite state laws requiring liability coverage, there are times when drivers don’t have insurance.
 If the drunk driver that caused your accident doesn’t carry a liability insurance policy, you can file a claim with your auto insurance company.

-Uninsured/underinsured motorist (UM/UIM) are coverages that provide accident victims the funds they need when the at-fault party doesn’t have liability insurance, or when their limits aren’t high enough to compensate you for all incurred damages.
+Uninsured/underinsured motorists (UM/UIM) are coverages that provide accident victims the funds they need when the at-fault party doesn’t have liability insurance or when their limits aren’t high enough to compensate you for all incurred damages.
 Like liability insurance, UM/UIM provides coverage for bodily injury and property damage.

 Under a UMBI claim, you can pursue the following damages up to the limit listed on your policy: